shabbirdwd53/spring-boot-microservices/README.md

 To run only build : mvn clean install

-To build and push to docker : mvn clean install jlib:build
+To build and push to docker: mvn clean install jib:build

-## Applying kubernates configuration to make pod running.
+## Applying Kubernetes configuration to make pod run.

-Go to k8s directory which contains
+Go to the k8s directory which contains
-- Apply config maps first : kubectl apply -f generic-config-map.yaml
+- Apply config maps first: kubectl apply -f generic-config-map.yaml
-- Setting up mysql pod : kubectl apply -f mysql.yaml This yaml contains mysql password as well , you can use secrets/config for passwords too.
+- Setting up mysql pod: kubectl apply -f mysql.yaml This YAML contains mysql passwords as well , you can use secrets/config for passwords too.
-- Set up zipkin : kubectl apply -f zipkin.yaml
+- Set up Zipkin: kubectl apply -f zipkin.yaml
-Access zipkin dashboard with http://localhost:9411 which was exposed using loadbalancer
+Access Zipkin dashboard with http://localhost:9411 which was exposed using load balancer
-- Set up service registry pod : kubectl apply -f service-registry-deployment.yaml
+- Set up service registry pod: kubectl apply -f service-registry-deployment.yaml
-- Set up config server pod : kubectl apply -f config-service-deployment.yaml
+- Set up config server pod: kubectl apply -f config-service-deployment.yaml
-- Set up cloud gateway pod : kubectl apply -f cloud-gateway-deployment.yaml
+- Set up cloud gateway pod: kubectl apply -f cloud-gateway-deployment.yaml
-- Set up other microservices pod : kubectl apply -f payment-service-deployment.yaml/order-service-deployment.yaml/product-service-deployment.yaml
+- Set up other microservices pod: kubectl apply -f payment-service-deployment.yaml/order-service-deployment.yaml/product-service-deployment.yaml

 ## Related to OKTA Configuration
-First create new application in okta .
-Application type should be open id application.
+First, create a new application in okta .
+The application type should be open id application.
-Authroization server has configuration related to access token and refresh token validity.
+Authorization server has a configuration related to access token and refreshes token validity.

 Go to security -> API -> default audience to modify access policies and timing.

-To get refresh token , we need to ensure we have grant type refresh token for application and also scope is offline_access provided when retriving tokens.
-Refer application yaml of cloud gateway.
+To get a refresh token, we need to ensure we have grant type refresh token for the application, and also scope is offline_access provided when retrieving tokens.
+Refer to application yaml of cloud gateway.